 Looking broader, we have found that shopper marketing returns decline when the spending on in-store tactics fall below 40% as they have in the past two years.
 We grouped all retailers into one of the four groups to the right and averaged the ROI for each group.
 Only the group with above 40% spending on in-store tactics had above average ROI.
 Two retailers did not reduce in-store shopper marketing — Albertsons and Walmart.
 The return on investment for shopper marketing increased for both retailers in the past three years, as has spending on digital tactics.

 A short-term immediate reward can have consequences on long-term outcomes as we learned from the Stanford marshmallow experiment.
 Psychologist Walter Mischel conducted an experiment where children were offered a choice between one marshmallow immediately or two if they waited for a short period, approximately 15 minutes.
 He found that children who were able to wait longer for the preferred rewards tended to have better life outcomes, as measured by SAT scores, educational attainment, body mass index (BMI), and other life measures.

 CPG marketers have some choices to make going forward.
 Just like the famous marshmallow test, some will take a short-term view and seek instant gratification and others will have enough foresight to understand the underlying dynamics and be strategic in their investments.
 So, you must ask yourself, whether you want one marshmallow now or two later.

-Foresight ROI, the leading provider of shopper marketing ROI measurement and software solutions, helps CPG companies and retailers increase their marketing effectiveness.
+Foresight ROI is the leader in shopper marketing measurement, decision support, and software solutions for CPG companies and retailers.
 To learn more about our measurement, software or industry ROI benchmark solutions, contact us at: contact@ForesightROI.com